Pastoral Mental Health Counseling (M.A.)

-Satisfactory academic progress is a prerequisite to the internship and must be maintained throughout the internship.
+Satisfactory academic progress (SAP) is a prerequisite to the internship and must be maintained throughout the internship.
 Students must be in good academic standing in the graduate school as indicated by meeting the 3.0 GPA requirement, have no less than a B in any program requirement, and if an IRP is in place, satisfactorily meet the requirements of the plan.

 Step 2: Satisfactory clinical and professional progress

-Satisfactory clinical and professional progress is a prerequisite to the internship and must be maintained throughout the internship.
+Satisfactory clinical and professional progress (SCPP) is a prerequisite to the internship and must be maintained throughout the internship.
 Prior to internship, students must demonstrate clinical readiness with the Basic Skill Form.
 During the internship, students must demonstrate progress through the Professional Counseling Progress Evaluation (PCPE) form.

 Step 3: Application for Internship (see Appendix VII in the Resources section )